South Chamorro Seamount: Structure

 Side-scan surveys of South Chamorro Seamount show a major southeastern sector edifice collapse, with debris flows of serpentine material (dredged in 1981 and observed by submersibles in 1995) that blankets the slope of the trench from summit to axis.
 The true summit of the volcano sits above this collapse; its formation was likely tied to the collapse.
 Submarine observation of the summit show that the summit knoll is broken up into slabs of serpentine mud, with meter-deep fissures arranged in a crosscutting orientation.

 Ecology

 South Chamorro Seamount is host to a variety of fauna, including mussels, gastropods, tube worms, and galatheid crabs.
-A borehole observatory on the summit produced 20,000 litres of microbially-altered fluid per day for study.
+A borehole observatory on the summit produced 20,000 litres of microbial-altered fluid per day for study.
 These organisms are supported by low-temperature springs from the fissures surrounding the summit zone.
 The mussels are probably of the genus Bathymodiolus, which require a high concentration of methane in their food source.
 The fluid composition and the biological community suggests that the summit region is an active cold seep region.